 Ultimately, the C-HR isn't terribly practical by SUV standards.
 A Skoda Karoq, which is more spacious, has flexible seating and many nifty touches to store your things and make life easy, will be a more useful family SUV in every way.
 The C-HR will do the job for most small families, mind, and many will feel the practicality shortfalls are outweighed by the car’s style swagger.

 In This Review

 - 1VerdictThe Toyota C-HR hybrid is an accomplished small SUV that boasts low running costs and bold styling

 - 2MPG & CO2 emissionsThe Toyota C-HR hybrid delivers impressive fuel economy and CO2 emissions for a petrol-fuelled family SUV, but is some way off plug-in hybrid alternatives in both areas

 - 3Running costs & insuranceThe Toyota C-HR isn't the cheapest family SUV to buy, but its impressive fuel economy should save you money in the long run

 - 4Performance, engine & driveThe Toyota C-HR hybrid handles well, although the engine noise under harsh acceleration blights its overall refinement

 - 5Interior, dashboard & comfortThe Toyota C-HR's dashboard feels well made and stylishly designed, although the infotainment system is a bit of a letdown

-- 6Practicality & boot space - currently readingThe Toyota C-HR hybrid is practical enough for small families, but there are more versatile and more spacious SUVs on the market
+- 6Boot space, seating & practicality - currently readingThe Toyota C-HR hybrid is practical enough for small families, but there are more versatile and more spacious SUVs on the market

 - 7Reliability & safety ratingThe Toyota C-HR hybrid offers more peace of mind on the safety and reliability fronts than most of its rivals